-Alongside this report Herbert Smith Freehills has created an interactive map and country-by-country guide summarising the FDI/ public interest control processes and trends in key jurisdictions, an essential tool when considering potential deal hotspots.
-Click here to view a teaser of the guide and email FDIPublications@hsf.com to receive your full copy.
+Alongside this report, we are publishing an updated interactive map and country-by-country guide summarising the FDI/public interest control processes and trends in key jurisdictions, an essential guide when considering potential deal hotspots, available on request.

 The contents of this publication, current at the date of publication set out above, are for reference purposes only.
 They do not constitute legal advice and should not be relied upon as such.
 Specific legal advice about your specific circumstances should always be sought separately before taking any action based on this publication.